Pricing for Cloud SQL depends on your instance type:

 Network use is charged for both packages and per-use billing plans.
-Only internet egress is charged, such as traffic to an admin or reporting tool or application hosted outside of the GCP.
+Only internet egress is charged, such as traffic to an admin or reporting tool or application hosted outside of the Google Cloud.
 Network usage between App Engine applications, Compute Engine, or Cloud Storage and Cloud SQL are not charged.

 Cloud SQL supports read replicas where the replica instances are other Cloud SQL instances or external MySQL instances.